jabrena/churrera-cli/README.md

 ![](./documentation/getting-started/get-api-key-3.png)

+### 2. Store or put visible CURSOR_API_KEY to be used by CHURRERA

-With that detail, you could add the data into `.env` files in the following way:
+With the new CURSOR_API_KEY, you could add into `.env` file with the following format:

 ```bash
 CURSOR_API_KEY=key_xxx